Hike into the Hollyford Valley

 Within the lush and verdant foliage of the Hollyford Valley, you could be forgiven for expecting a T-Rex to come crashing through the bush.
 The Hollyford Track traverses a landscape that appears to be one which time forgot.

 The Hollyford Track hike begins within the Darran Mountains and follows the impressive Hollyford River to Martins Bay.
-The track is often regarded as the ultimate mountains to sea experience and is easily walked in both directions.
+The track is often regarded as the ultimate mountain-to-sea experience and is easily walked in both directions.
 Hikers are rewarded with the impressive sight of the glacially-carved Hollyford Valley and also the chance to see kekeno / New Zealand fur seals and the rare tawaki / Fiordland Crested Penguins at Martins Bay at certain times of the year.
-The area’s most impressive visitors are the dolphins of Lake McKerrow who are famous for occasionally making their way from the sea into the lake’s freshwater.
+The area's most impressive visitors are the dolphins of Lake McKerrow, who are famous for occasionally making their way from the sea into the lake's freshwater.

 HOW TO WALK THE HOLLYFORD TRACK